Last Updated on: by

 - Zymogen of exocrine pancreatic cells;

-- Mucus (=a glycoprotein) secretion by goblet cells of intestine ;
+- Mucus (=a glycoprotein) secretion by goblet cells of the intestine ;

 - Lactoprotein (casein) secretion by mammary gland cells (Merocrine secretion) ;